The Scaliger (Sinking) Castle in Sirmione, Lake Garda, Italy

 Outside the castle, the city is full of cute restaurants, cobblestone streets, homes and gelato shops!
 There are also some beach areas to relax at and enjoy a dip in the water.

 The entire time we were walking the streets of this charming city we saw tourists with the biggest scoops of gelato on a waffle cone.
 Though there were more than plenty of gelato shops to choose from, we knew what we wanted.
 So we walked passed all the tourists with giant gelato cones and found Mirkoz Gelateria.
 Not only did they have the biggest scoops of gelato, but they also have the biggest selection of gelato we have ever seen!
 They have 100 different flavors of gelato, including vegan and sugar free options.
 We got limoncello, coconut and coffee – not the best combo, but each flavor was delicious.
-Did we mention how big the scoops were?
+Did I mention how big the scoops were?
 My gelato scoops were the size of my head!!!!

 Via Vittorio Emanuele 26